Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "My thanks to you, Lylara."
 Shaela replied, thinking that it was nice to be so welcomed for a change.

 She saw Evan sitting at their dining table part way through consuming his dinner.
 He stood for her, putting his finger to his mouth to let her know to be quiet.
-She'd consciously noticed the crickets as soon as she'd stepped inside despite the fact that upon her arrival with Winnifred, they'd practically been deafening.
-After a moment of her absence they'd settled and there was silence.
+She'd consciously noticed the crickets as soon as she'd stepped inside despite the fact that upon her arrival with Winnifred, they'd practically ceased.
+After a moment of her absence they'd settled back into their song.

 "The crickets.
 Their ears will be ours.
-A song is theirs when a person or beast is about in their presence.
+Their silence be told when a person or beast is about in their presence.
 Listen for changes in their song for it might save you.
 You arrived and I knew of it not only by the hoof step of Winnifred but by the sound of the crickets.
 Had you crept up on the house, I'd have known and none too early.
 Earlier 'pon the season they sing another song, a peculiar one and they sing it loud and constant.
 That song is for their finding a mate.
 Remember the first song that you heard 'pon your arrival tonight, it may save us both.
-Speak and only when the crickets are silent."
+Speak and only when the crickets are singing."
 Evan explained to her.

 She pondered this for a moment suddenly remembering the glow bugs in the labyrinth of the Night Wytch maze.
 She recalled that when she was moving silently and with stealth, that the glow bugs remained dim.
 When she'd trounced through the maze as she had for the rest of that night, the glow bugs glowed brightly possibly alerting other threats to her presence.
 She felt elated about her epiphany and was deeply grateful to an unknowing Evan.
 The learning and yearning was in play behind the scenes and the delicate weave of being was even capable of speaking across the vast distances of time.